CDCgov/ww-inference-model/README.md

 remotes::install_github("CDCgov/ww-inference-model")
 ```
 ## R dependencies
-Installing the project package should take care of almost all dependency installations.
 Confirm that package installation has succeeded by running the following within an R session:

 ```R
 library(wwinference)